 You have probably heard that there are differences between breastfeeding and formula feeding.
 Breastmilk offers complete nutrition for babies.
 It also has with it many live cells that protect the infant from illness.
 It is not possible for formula to duplicate these unique qualities of breastmilk.

 Breastfeeding is encouraged and supported because babies who are formula fed are at higher risk for:

 People who don’t breastfeed after birth have a higher risk for:

 - Postpartum bleeding

 - Breast & ovarian cancers

-Formula feeding is expensive, and costs a lot more than breastfeeding.
+Formula feeding is expensive, and financially costs a lot more than breastfeeding.
 Information and samples from companies that make formula and other feeding products may encourage you to feed your baby formula.
-Giving formula supplements can decrease milk supply and make it difficult for mothers to breastfeed.
+Giving formula supplements can decrease milk supply and make it difficult for caregivers to breastfeed.

 If you are feeding your baby formula because you are having difficulty with breastfeeding, most problems with breastfeeding can be resolved with help.
 Some babies with critical illness or in a neonatal care unit who need supplements may receive pasteurized breast milk from a Human Milk Bank.

 Families who have a medical need or who have chosen to formula feed need support and information on the type of formula to use, how to prepare, store and feed formula.
 For more information on how to safely choose, prepare, feed and store infant formula, visit the Kids & Food page.